clement-lo/imagej-calcium-imaging-macro/README.md

-# ImageJ Calcium Imaging Analysis Macro
+# ImageJ Macro for Semi-Automated Calcium Imaging Analysis in Neuro-Immune Research

 ## Overview

-This ImageJ macro automates the analysis of calcium imaging data from fluorescence microscopy experiments, specifically designed for neurobiology and neuroengineering research applications.
-The macro streamlines the workflow for analyzing calcium dynamics in neurons, particularly in response to high potassium chloride (KCl) stimulation experiments.
+This ImageJ macro was developed during a research technician role in the **Sensory Neurophysiology Lab at Queen Mary University of London**  to solve a key research bottleneck.
+It automates the analysis of calcium imaging data from fluorescence microscopy experiments, specifically tailored for investigating neuro-immune interactions in chronic pain models[cite: 19].

+The primary challenge was the time-consuming manual analysis of multi-frame image stacks from experiments involving primary mouse dorsal root ganglia (DRG) neurons.
+This macro was created to standardize and accelerate the process, **reducing analysis turnaround time by 50%** and freeing up ~2 hours per experiment for other critical research activities.

-## Scientific Context
+## Scientific Context: Application in Chronic Pain Research

-### What is Calcium Imaging?
-Calcium imaging is a technique used in neuroscience to monitor neuronal activity by tracking changes in intracellular calcium concentration.
-When neurons become active, calcium ions flow into the cell, causing fluorescent calcium indicators to increase in brightness.
-This change in fluorescence can be measured over time to study:

-- Neuronal excitability
-- Synaptic activity
-- Network dynamics
-- Response to pharmacological agents
-- Disease-related calcium dysregulation

-### Typical Experimental Workflow
+This tool was applied to a project investigating how inflammatory mediators from fibromyalgia and rheumatoid arthritis patients affect neuronal signaling.

+* **Goal:** To quantify calcium dynamics in mouse DRG neurons and supporting cells when exposed to human neutrophils, their extracellular vesicles (EVs), and fibroblast lysates.
+* **Technique:** Time-series confocal imaging was used to record fluorescence changes in Fluo-4AM stained cells across different experimental phases.
+* **Experimental Workflow Supported:**
-1. **Baseline Recording**: Record neuronal calcium levels at rest
+    1.  **Baseline Recording**: Measure resting calcium levels with NaCl solution.
-2. **Intervention/Condition**: Apply experimental treatment or drug
+    2.  **Intervention**: Apply patient-derived samples (neutrophils, EVs, etc.).
-3. **KCl Stimulation**: Apply high KCl solution to depolarize neurons and trigger calcium influx
+    3.  **Maximal Stimulation**: Apply high KCl solution to confirm cell viability and measure maximal response.

-4. **Analysis**: Measure fluorescence intensity changes over time
+## System Architecture and Key Features

+The macro is designed for an interactive yet automated workflow, directly addressing the needs of the neuro-immune pain project.

 ## System Architecture